Nathan Cameron: Wigan Athletic

-Having been on trial for a month, Camerone signed a short-term contract with Wigan Athletic on 18 September 2020.
+Having been on trial for a month, Cameron signed a short-term contract with Wigan Athletic on 18 September 2020.

-Non-League
+Non-league

-In January 2021, Cameron joined Solihull Moors on a short-term contract.
-At the end of the season, he signed for National League North club Kidderminster Harriers for the upcoming campaign.
+In January 2021, Cameron joined National League club Solihull Moors on a short-term contract.
+At the end of the season, he signed for National League North club Kidderminster Harriers for the following campaign.

-In June 2022, Cameron joined Southern Football League Premier Division Central club Hednesford Town.
+In August 2022, Cameron joined Southern League Premier Division Central club Hednesford Town.
+He left the club the following month.
 In February 2023, he signed for National League North bottom side AFC Telford United on a short-term contract until the end of the season.

+On 30 June 2023, Cameron joined National League North club Hereford, linking up with former Bury teammate Paul Caddis, and was subsequently appointed captain.
+He made his debut in the opening league fixture of the season.
+He left Hereford after just one season at the club.

+On 7 August 2024, Cameron joined fellow National League North club Rushall Olympic.

 International career

 In February 2011, Cameron was called up by England U20 and made his England U20 debut on 9 February 2011, in a 2–1 loss against France U20.

-In July 2011, Cameron, along with his then teammate Jordan Clarke, were left out for the England U20's squad in FIFA U-20 World Cup, which took place in Colombia.
+In July 2011, Cameron, along with his then teammate Jordan Clarke, were left out of the England U20 squad for the FIFA U-20 World Cup, which took place in Colombia.